Brett Kavanaugh: Federalist Society

-U.S. circuit judge (2006–2018)
+United States circuit judge (2006–2018)

 Kavanaugh is sworn into the D.C.
 Circuit by Justice Anthony Kennedy as his wife holds the Bible and President Bush looks on, 2006.
 Coincidentally, Kavanaugh would be sworn into the U.S. Supreme Court 12 years later as Kennedy's replacement.

 President George W. Bush nominated Kavanaugh to the United States Court of Appeals for the District of Columbia Circuit on July 25, 2003, but his nomination stalled in the Senate for nearly three years.
 Democratic senators accused him of being too partisan, with Senator Dick Durbin calling him the "Forrest Gump of Republican politics".
 In 2003, the American Bar Association had rated Kavanaugh "well qualified" (its highest category), but after doing dozens more interviews in 2006, downgraded him to "qualified".

 The Senate Judiciary Committee recommended he be confirmed on a 10–8 party-line vote on May 11, 2006, and he was confirmed by the Senate on May 26 by a vote of 57–36.
 Kavanaugh was sworn in on June 1.
-He was the fourth judge nominated to the D.C.
-Circuit by Bush and confirmed.
+He was the fourth judge nominated to the District of Columbia Circuit by Bush and confirmed.
 Kavanaugh began hearing cases on September 11 and had his formal investiture on September 27.

 In July 2007, senators Patrick Leahy and Dick Durbin accused Kavanaugh of lying to the Judiciary Committee when he denied being involved in formulating the Bush administration's detention and interrogation policies.
 In 2002, Kavanaugh had told other White House lawyers that he believed Supreme Court justice Anthony Kennedy would not approve of denying legal counsel to prisoners detained as enemy combatants.
 The issue reemerged in July 2018 after Kavanaugh was nominated to the Supreme Court.